Tea-n-Tech/professional-python/7-unit-testing/README.md

 - In unit-tests you should avoid testing functions deeper down in the callstack.
   This can lead to an enormous increase in scenarios.
-  Feel free to patch not only function calls, but also more complex functions which you are calling.
+  Feel free to patch not only side-effect function calls, but also more complex functions in the callstack.
 - In the last line we basically check the entire implementation.
   Avoid this if possible.
   We don't want a test to break just because someone changes the color.
   That would be too detailed.
-  Checking if it was called would suffice in this case.
+  Checking if it was called would suffice or just checking if a part of the message is correct.

 There are other ways to use mocks.
 There is also [pytest monkeypatch][pytest-monkeypatch] which you could also use.